 [Editor’s note: The following review is part of Macworld’s GemFest 2009 series.
 Every day until the end of June 2009, the Macworld staff will use the Mac Gems blog to briefly cover a favorite free or low-cost program.
 Visit the Mac Gems homepage for a list of past Mac Gems.]

 Without ads, many good Web sites wouldn’t exist, so I favor having ads and supporting sponsors.
 But distracting ads can make it difficult to actually read some sites.
-That’s where GlimmerBlocker
+That’s where GlimmerBlocker comes in.

 GlimmerBlocker is an ad blocker that is safe to install because it doesn’t hack Safari.
 You’ll be able to update Safari without a problem.
 The utility works via a proxy server (a Web server go-between) to intercept your browser’s calls for some ads.